 PUTTING IT TOGETHER

-To get started, simply pull out a journal and follow these 6 steps above.
+Or, simply pull out a journal and follow these 6 steps above.
 You may enjoy reading different versions or breaking out your concordance.
 There is no one right way to do this study, but remember that change happens when you intentionally seek AND apply His direction.

 If you would like more guidance in this Bible study method, be sure to check out Chew the Word.

-Chew the Word is a 6-week study that guides you to scriptures that will change the way you look at your health for good.
+Chew the Word is a 30-day study that guides you to scriptures that will change the way you look at your health for good.
 Then, there are specific questions that will help you pull out your personal application.
 Each week will wrap up with a review that will help you see the path of learning your Heavenly Father is taking you on.

 “I want to thank you from the bottom of my heart for “Chew the Word”.
 I am learning so much about myself and I’m focusing on God’s promises.
 I am behind on my reading but I refuse to quit just because I wasn’t perfect.” -Shari